jupyterhub/kubespawner/README.md

   lock-in.
 You can even spread out your cluster across [multiple clouds at the same time](https://kubernetes.io/docs/user-guide/federation/).

-In general, Kubernetes provides a ton of well-thought-out, useful features - and you can use all of them along with this spawner.
+In general, Kubernetes provides a ton of well thought out, useful features - and you can use all of them along with this spawner.

 ## Requirements